platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/cli.md

     {{ $cliCommand }}web
     ```

--   Open the current environment's URL:
+-   Open the URL of the current environment:

     ```bash
     {{ $cliCommand }}url